takshch/fidiAssiUIReact/README.md

 3. cd fidisysAssiAPI
 4. npm install

-To run in local, change CONNECTION_URL, DATABASE_NAME , COLLECTION_NAME with your mongodb url, database name, and collection name. (app.js)
+To run in local, change CONNECTION_URL, DATABASE_NAME , COLLECTION_NAME with your mongodb url, database name, and collection name respectively.
+File: (app.js)

 Use "node app.js" to run and url will be localhost:5000
 -------------------------------------------------------------------------